nepx/halfix/readme.md

 # Halfix x86 emulator

 Halfix is a portable x86 emulator written in C99.
-It allows you to run legacy operating systems on more modern platforms.
+It allows you to run legacy operating systems on modern platforms.

 ## Why?